 A queen can move up to any number of unoccupied squares horizontally, vertically, or diagonally.
 It can capture any opponent piece that comes along its path but as I said, only one in a single turn.

-Despite being so much powerful the queen can’t move like a knight.
-In fact, the jumping ability of knight is the thing that makes it unique, isn’t it?
+Despite being so much power the queen can’t move like a knight.
+In fact, the jumping ability of the knight is the thing that makes it unique, isn’t it?

 You can read about how the queen moves in chess here.

 No, a king can’t jump over other pieces like a knight.
 A king can only move up to one unoccupied square in any direction.
 In chess, each player has the king.

 I already have a detailed article about how the king moves in chess.
 You can check that out if interested to know more about the king moves.

 So I hope you understood which chess pieces can jump in chess and which cannot jump.
 Please do share this article with others if it was helpful.

 That’s it!
 Thanks and best of luck for your next chess game 🙂